-- 1. Students are responsible to identify their own learning needs and to consult with the instructor about how they might meet these needs. - 2.
+- 1. Students are responsible to identify their own learning needs and to consult with the instructor about how they might meet these needs.
+Students will meet with their instructors at the beginning of the term to discuss their learning needs and to prepare a learning plan.
+The students will update their learning plans as the term progresses. - 2.
 A learning partnership is essential for successful completion of this course.
 Both student and instructor will communicate openly, will demonstrate respect in the relationship, and will work to maintain a reasonable balance of power in the relationship.
 This can be achieved by: - discussing the course outcomes to achieve shared understanding of them. - identifying the evidence required to demonstrate achievement of the outcomes. - dialoging regularly throughout the course. - 3.
 Unforeseen circumstances may necessitate the alteration of course content, sequencing and timing of evaluation.
 As much as possible, students will be given adequate notice of such changes.